 Preparing for Moving Costs

-All those moving expenses can add up, but don’t panic.
+But no need to panic.
 If you’re aware of what’s in store, you could plan ahead and make sure your move is affordable.
 The first step might be to go through the above list and estimate how much your move will actually cost based on your specific situation.

 If you don’t have that sum in the bank, that number might become your savings goal.
-If you divide that figure by the number of months left until your move, you’ll know how much you might want to save each month.

 SoFi Loan Products

-SoFi loans are originated by SoFi Lending Corp (dba SoFi), a lender licensed by the Department of Financial Protection and Innovation under the California Financing Law, license # 6054612; NMLS # 1121636 .
+SoFi loans are originated by SoFi Lending Corp. or an affiliate (dba SoFi), a lender licensed by the Department of Financial Protection and Innovation under the California Financing Law, license # 6054612; NMLS # 1121636 .
 For additional product-specific legal and licensing information, see SoFi.com/legal.

 Third Party Brand Mentions: No brands or products mentioned are affiliated with SoFi, nor do they endorse or sponsor this article.
 Third party trademarks referenced herein are property of their respective owners.